CityRAG: Stepping Into a City via Spatially-Grounded Video Generation: Method

 \subsection{Data}

 With explicit permission from Google, we collect Street View data from Google Maps across 10 diverse cities scattered across the globe: Paris, Athens, Anchorage, Hyderabad, Philadelphia, San Francisco, San Juan, Honolulu, London, and Sao Paolo.
-We use the first 8 cities for training, and their held out sets and the last 2 cities for evaluation.
 Importantly, all sensitive information, such as license plates and faces, are blurred prior to collection.

-All our data is in the form of panoramas and their associated poses in the Earth-Centered, Earth-Fixed (ECEF) coordinate system.
+The data is in the form of panoramas and their associated poses in the Earth-Centered, Earth-Fixed (ECEF) coordinate system.
 Thus, the poses are in metric scale (meters) and consistent across all cities.
 We sample with density roughly equivalent to 10 FPS.
 In addition, we sample captures of the same streets at different times, when available.
-Across the 10 cities, we collected a total of 5.5M panoramas.
+We collected a total of 5.5M pano-pose pairs.

 Then, we group all panoramas by their trajectories and time of capture.
 We create a training pair if we find a continuous path in a city of length N where there exists 2 sets of panoramas located along the same path with an average distance threshold smaller than $\epsilon$ meters, but captured at different times (e.g, different dates, or even morning vs. afternoon of the same day).
 We set N=73 the number of frames sampled for training, and $\epsilon=5$.
 After filtering for these pairs, we obtain a total of 1.3M panoramas for training and a few thousand held out for testing.
 We show an example pair in \cref{fig:data}.